 The outcomes and findings of your SWOT analysis can serve as a basis to assess the change readiness of your organization.
-For change to work, www.inspired-executives.com 12 the discontent with reality must be greater than your tolerance of it.
+For change to work, the discontent with reality must be greater than your tolerance of it.
 Spark and develop the absolutely essential sense of urgency.
 Urgency can be described as a combination of thoughts, feelings, and behaviors.
 Be determined to make the change happen and to turn it into a success.
 Without your endorsement, energizing and commitment to transform the organization, complacency will prevail.

-Gleicher's change readiness formula $D \ge V \ge D > R$ illustrates which factors must be in place for organizational change to occur:
+Gleicher's change readiness formula $\mathbf{D} \times \mathbf{V} \times \mathbf{D} > \mathbf{R}$ illustrates which factors must be in place for organizational change to occur:

-D = Dissatisfaction with the status quo (pain message) V = Clear, compelling, vivid vision of an inspiring future state F = Practical first specific steps, strategies or action plans towards the vision that can close the gap.
+- D = Dissatisfaction with the status quo (pain message) - V = Clear, compelling, vivid vision of an inspiring future state - F = Practical first specific steps, strategies or action plans towards the vision that can close the gap.

 If the product is greater than

-R = Resistance (or perceived costs of change, personal and

-organizational), then change is possible.
+R = Resistance (or perceived costs of change, personal and organizational), then change is possible.

-What it is It is nonsense Says reason It is what it is Says love
+What it is

+It is nonsense Says reason It is what it is Says love

+It is misfortune

+Says calculation

+It is nothing but pain

+Says fear

+It is hopeless

+Says insight

-It is misfortune Says calculation It is nothing but pain Says fear It is hopeless Says insight It is what it is Says love
+It is what it is

+Says love

+It is ridiculous

+Says pride

+It is careless

+Says caution

+It is impossible

+Says experience

-It is ridiculous Says pride It is careless Says caution It is impossible Says experience It is what it is Says love
+It is what it is

+Says love

-Erich Fried, Austrian poet and writer (1921 - 1988); translation by M. Kaldenbach empowers you to get things done and to make decisions as well as to empower others.
-You need to follow a process and be prepared to apply what is known from neuroscience.
+Erich Fried, Austrian poet and writer (1921 - 1988); translation by M. Kaldenbach